-ATLANTA - From Prince to Frozen, Mannheim Steamroller to Fall Out Boy, the Atlanta Botanical Garden to Lake Lanier Islands to residential displays, Atlanta boasts some of the country's top Christmas lights displays.
+ATLANTA - From Prince to Frozen, Mannheim Steamroller to Fall Out Boy, Margaritaville at Lanier Islands to the Atlanta Botanical Garden to residential displays, Atlanta boasts some of the country's top Christmas lights displays.

 And most people won't have to venture very far to check out one of the attractions.

 Here are some of the area's top spots to check out:

 One of the oldest and most popular displays is back again this year, but with a new owner.

 Lake Lanier Islands has been celebrating the holidays with the Magical Nights of Lights for 25 years.
 But this year, the resort destination has undergone a renovation with Margaritaville taking over.

 Timothy Woodruff moved his popular display from the fringe of Piedmont Park to Hiram in 2017 and he's on the move again.
 He's moving to Powder Springs and is aiming to get the show up and running by Dec.
 10, 2018.
 He plans to include his "Purple Christmas-Tribute to Prince" in the display.

 Ken MacMaster's love of Christmas lights started when he was a kid.
 Ten years ago, he saw a video of a basic display of a house with music and lights and he decided he could do that, too.
 Christmas in Castille was born.
 The display includes 59,000 lights and runs Thursday, Friday and Saturday nights from 6-9 p.m.